Dulux Ultimate Exterior Woodstain Review

 Dulux ultimate woodstain has by far the best opacity out of any on the list.
 This product dries faster than the other oil-based alternatives too.
 Unfortunately, these plus points come with a downside.
 Dulux Ultimate doesn’t level off very well and you can often see brush marks.
 That isn’t to say it’s not a great product, because it is.
 There is a time and place when Dulux Ultimate woodstain comes into its own.

-You can pick this product up at any Dulux Decorating Center or online at the Paint Shed
+You can pick this product up at any Dulux Decorating Center, or click here to see online prices.

 Sadolin Extra Durable is an easy woodstain to write about.
 Great finish, but very slow drying!!
 For bare timber you should build up the depth if colour with another product such as Sadolin Classic woodstain.
 It is worth mentioning Sadolin have a great reputation for longevity and although I haven’t tested these products side by side and left them to weather, Sadolin Extra is the one I think would outperform the others against the test of time.
 This is the woodstain I use on the exterior of my own house.

 Do not make the mistake of using this product inside.
 Without good airflow it simply takes way too long to dry.
 We’re talking days!!
 The drying times are enough of a problem when using it on the exterior of a property.
-You can pick this product up at any Crown Decorating Centre, or online at the Paint Shed.
+You can pick this product up at any Crown Decorating Centre, or click here to see online prices.

 Good old reliable brand of woodstain, Sikkens is now owned by Akzo Nobel who also own Dulux.
 Sikkens Filter 7 Plus is the exterior stain you need; however, it has poor opacity so it is best using it to recoat previously stained timber, or to topcoat over Sikkens Centol HLS Plus.
 So, for bare timber you need to apply two different products.